Pay Policy Checklists

 School pay policies which accord with the provisions in the checklist will help to recruit, retain and motivate teachers, provide the basis for sound financial and personnel planning, and minimise the risk of grievance and discrimination.

 The checklist sets out the minimum requirements for an effective pay policy and is consistent with the statutory provisions for teachers’ pay effective from 1 September 2018.

 The publication of the NASUWT checklist does not represent an acceptance of changes to the teachers’ pay system introduced or proposed by the Department for Education.

 The NASUWT is committed to securing a national pay structure in England and Wales which applies statutorily to all maintained schools and academies.

 The NASUWT’s pay and appraisal checklists cover employers with two different approaches to teachers’ pay progression:

-- employers which follow a performance related pay system which links pay and appraisal;
+employers who follow a performance-related pay system which links pay and appraisal;

-- employers which have no link between pay and appraisal.
+- employers who have no link between pay and appraisal.

 The full checklist can be downloaded on the right/below.